Blue-winged Helicopter Damselfly

 Megaloprepus caerulatus

-With a wingspan of up to 19 cm, the Blue-winged Helicopter is the largest member of the dragonfly and damselfly order, Odonata.
-It is large, with a body length up to 13 cm, and slender.
-In addition to their large size, Blue-winged Helicopter damselflies have dark brown to black bodies with yellowish markings, and transparent wings with a dark blue band on the outer third near the wing tip.
+With a wingspan of up to 19 cm (nearly 8 in.), the Blue-winged Helicopter is the largest member of the dragonfly and damselfly order, Odonata.
+It is large, with a body length up to 13 cm (5 in.), and slender.
+In addition to its large size, the Blue-winged Helicopter damselfly has a dark brown to black body with yellowish markings, and transparent wings with a dark blue band on the outer third near the wing tip.
 Males are distinguished by having a thick white band on the wings inside the blue band.
 Females lack this white band, but have a creamy white spot at each wing tip.
 Males are larger than females, which is unusual among dragonflies and damselflies.
 The Blue-winged Helicopter damsel is the only member of the genus Megaloprepus.

 The Blue-winged Helicopter damselfly is a member of the family Pseudostigmatidae, the helicopter damsels and forest giant damsels.
-They are called helicopter damselflies because their four wings beat independently, and appear to whirl around like the blades of a helicopter.
+They are called helicopter damselflies because their four wings beat independently, and appear to whirl around like the blades of a helicopter, an illusion accentuated by the flashing blue and white tips.
 Helicopter damselflies are only found in tropical regions, and require environments with plenty of rainfall – rainforests are their ideal home.
 This species is the most spectacular of Panama’s 6 species of helicopter damselflies.

 Blue-winged Helicopter damselflies are found in the understory of tropical rainforests.
 They do not emerge to cross large clearings, and have poor flight endurance, resting often by perching on a leaf or twig with their abdomen hanging downward.
 They are most common in mature, old-growth forests and are not commonly found in secondary growth.
 Adult Blue-winged Helicopter damsels specialize in plucking spiders from their webs while in flight using their long legs.
 They prefer small, soft-bellied spiders that are easier to eat.

 Males are territorial and defend their breeding pools in tree cavities.
-They seek out larger bodies of water for several reasons: larger pools can hold more naiads, they can contain more prey for the naiads to eat and therefore the naiads grow faster and attain adulthood sooner, and in the dry season, larger bodies of water will last longer before drying out.
+They seek out larger pools for several reasons: these can hold more naiads, they can contain more prey for the naiads to eat and therefore the naiads grow faster and attain adulthood sooner, and in the dry season, larger bodies of water will last longer before drying out.
 Males mate with any female that approaches.
 The eggs hatch in a minimum of 18 days.
 Adults live up to 7 months, and are present throughout the rainy season.

-The Blue-winged Helicopter damselfly is fairly common around the Canopy Family lodges and is always exciting to find, with its animated, slow, undulating flight and floppy wings.
+The Blue-winged Helicopter damselfly is fairly common around the Canopy Family lodges and is always exciting to find, with its animated, slow, undulating flight and “twirling” wings.